great-expectations/great_expectations/docs/terms/validation_result.md

 ### Actions and documentation

-Because Validation Results are passed to Actions in a Checkpoint's `action_list` you can create Actions that have behaviour conditional to the Validation Result.
-An example of this might be sending a Slack or email notification if the Validation fails, or only launching a secondary process if the Validation Results report that Validation passed.
+Because Validation Results are passed to Actions in a Checkpoint's `action_list` you can create Actions that have behaviour conditional to the Validation Results.
+Examples of this might be sending a Slack or email notification if the Validation fails, only launching a secondary process if the Validation Results report that Validation passed, or updating your Data Docs with specific information pulled from the Validation Results.

 ## API basics